TeachingWithAI/TAI/index.md

 # Welcome to TAI

-Teaching materials and resources for students and teachers.
+This is a project funded by the Erasmus + programme of the European union, called Teaching with AI (TAI).
+We prepare teaching material for students and teachers, about and with the use of AI.
+All material on this website is still under development.

 ## Quick links